If you thought you could use GPS only when it came to tracking deliveries, you couldn’t be more wrong.

 For one, accurate measurements of distance and speed remain a concern.
 Research consistently proves that GPS may not be 100% accurate – even when it comes to court-based or traditional field sports.

-However, with more sensors, the difference today is becoming more minimal, and the error percentage, within acceptable limits.
+However, with more sensors, the difference today is becoming more minimal, and the error percentage is within acceptable limits.

 Innovative GPS Tracking Solutions That Sportsmen Use Today